 The rise of industrial solar for reduced energy bills.

 While residential solar has been steadily increasing in Australia, the industrial sector is only just coming to the table -- but in big ways.
-We explore how, and to what scale, industrial operators are installing rooftop solar photovoltaic (PV) to reduce their energy consumption.
+We explore how, and to what scale, industrial operators are installing large scale solar photovoltaic (PV) to reduce their energy consumption.

 Industry demand for renewables